 Does thread have you confused?

-According to this sewingpartsonline.com article Thread Mastery: A Guide to Understanding Thread, all-purpose thread is what you’ll use 95% of the time.
+According to this sewingpartsonline.com article Thread Mastery: A Guide to Understanding Thread, an all-purpose thread is what you’ll use 95% of the time.
 It is good for all weights of fabric and is usually made from polyester or cotton.

 The Thread Mastery Guide is very in-depth and provides A LOT of information.
 If you want to learn more about thread, it’s a great resource to read and bookmark for future reference.